 eTIMSS is designed to maintain continuity with TIMSS so that countries who choose this assessment option may still preserve their trend measurements.

-Albania, Armenia, Austria, Azerbaijan, Bahrain, Belgium (Flemish), Bosnia and Herzegovina, Bulgaria, Canada (with Ontario and Quebec as benchmarking systems), Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Islamic Republic of Iran, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Kosovo, Kuwait, Latvia, Lebanon, Lithuania, North Macedonia, Malta, Montenegro, Morocco, Netherlands, Northern Ireland, Norway, Oman, Pakistan, Philippines, Poland, Portugal, Qatar, Romania, Russian Federation (with Moscow as a benchmarking system), Saudi Arabia, Serbia, Slovak Republic, Spain (with Madrid as a benchmarking system), Sweden, Turkey, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), United States.
+Albania, Australia, Armenia, Austria, Azerbaijan, Bahrain, Belgium (Flemish), Bosnia and Herzegovina, Bulgaria, Canada (with Ontario and Quebec as benchmarking systems), Chile, Chinese Taipei, Croatia, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong SAR, Hungary, Islamic Republic of Iran, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Republic of Korea, Kosovo, Kuwait, Latvia, Lebanon, Lithuania, Republic of North Macedonia, Malaysia, Malta, Montenegro, Morocco, Netherlands, New Zealand, Northern Ireland, Norway, Oman, Pakistan, Philippines, Poland, Portugal, Qatar, Romania, Russian Federation (with Moscow as a benchmarking system), Saudi Arabia, Serbia, Singapore, Slovak Republic, South Africa, Spain (with Madrid as a benchmarking system), Sweden, Turkey, United Arab Emirates (with Abu Dhabi and Dubai as benchmarking systems), United States.

 2017: Framework and instrument development work